georgekosmidis/blog.georgekosmidis.net/workables/articles/100550-durable-functions-starting-with-serverless-stateful-orchestrations-in-azure/content.md

 Azure Functions is Microsoft's answer to serverless computing.
 It allows developers to write less code, maintain less infrastructure, and save on costs.
 In essence, Azure Functions is a serverless compute service that enables you to run code on-demand without having to explicitly provision or manage infrastructure.

 ### Key Features of Azure Functions:
-- **Event-driven**: You can trigger functions from a variety of events, including HTTP requests, database operations, queue messages, and more.
+- **Event-driven**: You can trigger functions from a variety of events, including HTTP requests, queue messages, and more.
-- **Integrated Security**: Protect your functions with OAuth providers such as Azure Active Directory, Facebook, Google, Twitter, and Microsoft Account.
+- **Integrated Security**: Protect your functions with oAuth providers such as Azure Entra.
 - **Programming Language Support**: Write functions using your choice of C#, Java, JavaScript, TypeScript, and Python.
 - **Scalability**: Azure Functions scale automatically based on demand, so your code always has the resources it needs to run, but you're only charged for the exact amount of resources your functions use.

 ### Example: A Simple HTTP-triggered Azure Function
 Let’s look at a simple example of an Azure Function that's triggered by an HTTP request.
-This function (which is obviously **not** a Durable Function!) will return a personalized greeting to the user.
+This function will return a personalized greeting to the user.

 ```csharp
 using Microsoft.AspNetCore.Mvc;